Coronavirus (COVID-19): dropped kerb updates

 To ensure all dropped kerbs are properly constructed we only use approved contractors.

 How much does it cost?

-Potential legal considerations
+Potential considerations including legal requirements

 - The property involved has the frontage directly on to a classified road.

 - The property involved is a listed building.

 - The property involved is anything other than a house for a single family such as a flat, maisonette, commercial or industrial premises.

 If you think your property comes within one of the above classifications and planning permission is required, you should get in touch using the contact details on this page.
 We'll inform you if you do need planning permission and what to do next.